-AI has been a big topic in the news recently, and there was speculation about what Apple may have to offer in terms of Siri upgrades at WWDC.
-Not a lot, according to the keynote presentation, but some changes are coming.
+AI has been a big topic in the news recently, and there was speculation about what Apple may have to offer in terms of Siri upgrades.
+Not a lot, as it turns out, but some changes are coming.

-For starters Siri will be able to understand back-to-back commands without a repetition of the wake-up command.
-Likewise that wakeup command is changing from "Hey Siri" to simply "Siri".
+For starters, Siri can now understand back-to-back commands without a repetition of the wake-up command.
+Likewise that wakeup command has changed from "Hey Siri" to simply "Siri".

 iOS 17: Accessibility features

-Apple's additions to the iPhone's accessibility features were announced ahead of WWDC 2023, giving us a glimpse of what iOS 17 would add when it finally arrives.
+Apple's additions to the iPhone's accessibility features were announced ahead of WWDC 2023, giving us a glimpse of what iOS 17 is adding .

 Additions this year including an improved text-to-speech tool, the option to train your iPhone to have a digitized copy of your voice, a point-and-speak feature for the Magnifier app and a new simplified UI for easier navigation.

 iOS 17 Safari gets a security update, with enhancements to Private Browsing sessions to keep your internet usage safe and secure.
 That means blocking all known trackers from loading, remove tracking added to URLs in private tabs, (as well as in Messages and Mail), and locking your sessions behind Face ID when you're not using them.